yangyu-unc2012/MartingaleField.github.io/README.md

 ```
 ---
 ### Majority Element
-Given an array of size n, find the majority element.
+Given an array of size `n`, find the majority element.
 The majority element is the element that appears more than `⌊ n/2 ⌋` times.

 You may assume that the array is non-empty and the majority element always exist in the array.